-Ranging from the research of our Center for Sustainable Building Research, our M.S. degree in sustainability, and our faculty work in areas such as landscape ecology, affordable housing, and homelessness.
+Ranging from the research of our Center for Sustainable Building Research, our M.S. degree in sustainability, and our faculty work in areas such as landscape ecology, affordable housing,

 Digital design, including the research underway in our Human Dimensioning Lab, as well as faculty work in the area of Building Information Modeling (BIM) and Geographic Information Systems (GIS).

 Culture and world heritage, embracing everything from our Center for World Heritage Studies in conjunction with UNESCO to our Goldstein Museum of Design, the largest design museum in a design college in the country.